Theme: Research through Games; Research for Games

 Remote Participation

-FDG’26 will feature hybrid session allowing for remote presentations.
+FDG’26 will feature hybrid sessions allowing for remote presentations.